nus-cs2030s/2021-s2/docs/32-logger.md

-# Unit 32: Logger
+# Unit 32: Loggable

-This note is inspired by [The Best Introduction to Monad](https://blog.jcoglan.com/2011/03/05/translation-from-haskell-to-javascript-of-selected-portions-of-the-best-introduction-to-monads-ive-ever-read/#), but is adapted to the OO-context with Java.

 So far in the class, we have seen very general abstractions that support the `flatMap` operation.
-But, it is not clear where this operation comes from, why is it fundamental, nor why is it useful.
+But, it is not clear where this operation comes from, why is it fundamental, nor why is it useful[^1]

 In this unit, we are going to build a general abstraction step-by-step, get stuck at some point, and see how `flatMap` comes to our rescue, and hopefully, through this exercise, you will get some appreciation of `flatMap`.